C-Accel-CRIPT/sdk-archive/docs/tutorials/full_tutorial.md

 )
 ```

+!!! note "Process types"
+    The allowed `Process` types are listed in the <a href="https://criptapp.org/keys/process-type/" target="_blank">process type keywords</a> in the CRIPT controlled vocabulary.

-# Add Ingredient nodes to the Process node
+# Add Ingredients to a Process

+From a chemistry standpoint, most experimental processeses, regardless of whether they are carried out in the lab or simulated using computer code, consist of input ingredients that are transformed in some way.
+Let's add ingredients to the [`Process`](../nodes/process.md) that we just created.

-First, let's grab the Material nodes we need from the Inventory node.
+First, get references to the [`Material`](../nodes/material.md) nodes that were contained within the [`Inventory`](../nodes/inventory.md) node:

 ``` python
 solution = inv['SecBuLi solution 1.4M cHex']